 Arrear payment is money earned by the employee and is overdue for sometime due to various reasons.
 Such payments happen usually when employee salaries are hiked.

 Say for example, Management hikes the salary in the month of June but it is applicable from April month onwards, so the employee till now has received his old salary for April, may and June.
-In the month of July, he may get his overdue salary that was promised at the time of salary hike and that lump sum payment is known as arrear payment that the employee receives in July month.
+In the month of July, he may get his overdue salary that was promised at the time of salary hike and that lump sum payment is known as arrear in payroll payment that the employee receives in July month.

 Arrear amount can be due from few rupees to lakhs of rupees.
 If the employee has received lesser amount for a particular month due to wrong attendance calculations then for those working dates salary, the amount goes in arrears.

 In a good HRMS, the ESS portal will clearly mention that your account is in arrears and will reflect the amount to be paid.
 This way the employee calculates his finances on everyday basis and is given assurance by the management that the dues will be paid.
 Arrear payment system helps companies build trust factor among its staff that makes them stay for a longer period in the company.